spacekaila/spacekaila.github.io/research.md

 * I was selected for the Caltech LIGO SURF program and spent the summer working in Rana X. Adhikari's group with Brittany Kamai studying seismic metamaterials and their potential application to LIGO.

-* I spent a summer at the University of Birmingham, UK working with Ilya Mandel on chemically homogeneous evolution.
+* I spent a summer at the University of Birmingham, UK working with Ilya Mandel (now at Monash University) on chemically homogeneous evolution.
 The work was published in MNRAS and can be viewed [here](https://academic.oup.com/mnras/article/505/1/663/6273653).